 How to Open a Demand Deposit Account

 Opening a demand deposit account is equivalent to opening a checking account.
-Each financial institution will have its own processes for opening an account.
+Each financial institution will have its own processes for opening a bank account.
 Typically, you will need a government-issued photo ID, proof of your current residence (a utility bill, for instance), and often an opening deposit to initiate the account.
 Many banks allow you to complete this process quickly and easily online.

 Advantages of Demand Deposit Accounts